-Solar comedones: Sun damage on facial skin of the elderly.
+Solar comedones: Sun damage on the facial skin of the elderly.

 Microcomedones: Comedones too small to be visible by the naked eye.

-Macrocomedones: Closed comedones that are bigger that 2-4mm in diameter.
+Macrocomedones: Closed comedones that are bigger than 2-4mm in diameter.

 Giant comedones: A comedone with a large, blackhead-like cyst (pro tip: don’t image Google search this one).